 Calendar of Events

-Get your engines revving with a stay at The Shores Resort & Spa, conveniently located amidst the action of Daytona Speedweek 2015.
+Get your engines revving with a stay at The Shores Resort & Spa.
+Conveniently located near Daytona International Speedway and a multitude of swap meets, the beachfront hotel will ensure your vacation is memorable.
 Book your room now and make sure you don't miss a moment of the fun!

 Loretta Lynn In Concert